absorensen/numbers_go_brrrr/m4_real_time_systems/s7_tips_and_tricks.md

 The computer doesn't care what you name your variables.
 Of course you can go overboard and have overly verbose naming, but that's something that you'll have to work on.
 Naming variables can be a difficult process.
 We do have to make concessions in other areas though, like reformating our code to follow data oriented design instead.
-But you should only do so when seeing a clear value gained from deviating from the simple and the easily comprehendible.
+But you should only do so when seeing a clear value gained from deviating from the simple and the easily comprehendable.

 Another software engineering-y tip is to always use version control, even for solo development.
 Once you finally get all of your code working correctly, make sure to commit it.
 As soon as you start optimizing and refactoring